Localizing a Storefront into Multiple Languages

 You can enable more locales for your storefront through the Control Panel:

 The selector lists all the enabled locales in your storefront.
-For my storefront, I chose English as my default language and added French (fr) as my additional language.
+The storefront in this tutorial uses English as the default language and French (fr

 You might have to restart your development server to see the new locale in your storefront selector.